This post may contain affiliate links. When you purchase through links on our site, we may earn an affiliate commission. Read our affiliate disclosure

 Top 7 Ideas to Update Old Kitchen Cabinets Without Replacing Them

-1. Paint Kitchen Cabinets for a Dramatic Change
+1. Paint Your Kitchen Cabinets with Trendy Colors

 One of the cheapest methods to give your kitchen a quick makeover is to paint the cabinets.
 Whether you want to add color and personality, brighten the area, or add a modern touch, a fresh coat of paint can make old cabinets appear brand new.

 Bold selections like blue, deep green, or even two-tone combinations for a more dramatic impact are popular, as are traditional whites and light grays to make your kitchen appear bigger and more airy.
-Before committing, don’t be scared to play around with color samples in a hidden portion.
+Before making a final decision, feel free to experiment with color samples in a hidden or small area.

 Costs and Time: